cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 ---
 parent:
-title: Understand the Authz Module
+title: Understanding the authz module
 order: 0
 description: Use the Cosmos SDK authz module to grant authorizations from one account (the granter) to another account (the grantee).
 tags: